North Korea media silent on Kim's whereabouts as speculation on health rages

 On Tuesday, CNN reported an unidentified U.S. official saying the United States was "monitoring intelligence" that Kim was in grave danger after surgery.
 However, two South Korean government officials rejected the CNN report.
 China, North Korea's only major ally, also dismissed the reports.

-Trump's national security adviser, Robert O'Brien, told Fox News the White House was monitoring the reports "very closely".
+Trump's national security adviser, Robert O'Brien, told Fox News on Tuesday that the White House was monitoring the reports "very closely".
 "There's lots of conjecture going around," a senior Trump administration official said on condition of anonymity late on Tuesday when asked if there was confirmation of the reports.

-North Korea experts have cautioned that hard facts about Kim's condition are elusive but said his unprecedented absence from major celebrations for his grandfather's birthday last week signals that something may have gone awry.
-Thae Yong-ho, a former North Korean deputy ambassador to Britain who defected to South Korea in 2016, said state media's extended silence is unusual because it had in the past been quick to dispel questions about the status of its leadership.
+North Korea experts have cautioned that hard facts about Kim's condition are elusive but said his unprecedented absence from the celebrations for his grandfather's birthday signalled that something may have gone awry.
+Thae Yong-ho, a former North Korean deputy ambassador to Britain who defected to South Korea in 2016, said state media's extended silence was unusual because it had in the past been quick to dispel questions about the status of its leadership.

 "Every time there is controversy about (Kim), North Korea would take action within days to show he is alive and well," he said in a statement.
 His absence from the April 15 anniversary ceremony, in particular, was "unprecedented", Thae said.